 Cybersecurity is the practice of protecting computer systems, networks, and sensitive data from digital attacks and unauthorized access.
 Cybersecurity techniques and strategies aim to safeguard the integrity, confidentiality, and availability of an organization’s digital systems, personal information, financial records, and intellectual property.

-The scope of cybersecurity is to cover all aspects of threat prevention and involves implementing layers of protection across an organization’s entire digital ecosystem.
+The scope of cybersecurity encompasses all aspects of threat prevention, involving the implementation of layers of protection across an organization’s entire digital ecosystem.
 While cybersecurity is founded on technological solutions such as firewalls and antivirus software, its effectiveness depends on raising awareness among employees and providing continuous education on cybersecurity measures.

 Cybersecurity Examples